 About 5 years ago, my wife became pregnant with our first child and decided that she wanted to quit her job in order to become a stay at home mom.
 Now quitting her job wasn’t an easy decision to make.
 After all, she was making a healthy six figure salary at the time working for a Fortune 500 company.

-Today I want to talk about how we got over those fears and to provide some words of advice on how to prepare yourself mentally and financially when starting a business.
+Today I want to talk about how we got over those fears and to provide some words of advice on how to prepare yourself mentally and financially before you start a business.

 Don’t Quit Your Job Right Away

 First off, if you want to start your own business, don’t quit your day job right away.
 Some seasoned entrepreneurs will advise you to put yourself in a situation where it’s make it or break it.
 But not only is putting yourself in a do-or-die situation extremely stressful but you’ll also take on unnecessary financial risk.

 Honestly, if you need to put yourself in dire straits in order to get motivated, then you probably shouldn’t be starting a business in the first place.

 The ideal situation is to work on your business on the side while still working your full time job.
 In fact, that is exactly what my wife and I did.

 By being a little more efficient at work and devoting extra time on nights and weekends to work on the business instead of watching television, we managed to launch our online store in just a matter of months.
 Best of all, there was no financial pressure since we still had our day job salaries.

 Ideally, you should keep your day job until your business makes enough money for you to quit.
 But things don’t always work out that way.
 In the event that you need to rely on your business for income, you should always plan ahead and have a small nest egg saved so you can keep your business afloat.